- New York

 - São Paulo

 New York is a city of superlatives and that obviously also applies to its food scene.
-It has over 10,000 restaurants where you find every kind of cuisine imaginable -- and for every budget.
+It has over 10,000 restaurants, where you find every kind of cuisine imaginable -- and for every budget.
 It's the world's true food mecca, allowing you to go on a gastronomic trip around the world without leaving the city.
-Our favorite experiences, however, are browsing gourmet groceries like Dean & DeLuca and Zabar's (the best food store in the world?) -- and we're not ashamed to admit that we still love stepping into the Whole Foods chain every time.
+Our favorite experiences, however, are browsing gourmet groceries like Zabar's (the best food store in the world?) -- and we're not ashamed to admit that we still love stepping into the Whole Foods chain every time.

 See the New York City Guide